isomerpages/moe-evergreenpri/_c0-curricular-programme/MMP.md

 Our primary 5 students were exposed to Drumming module during MMP.
 Through this programme, we aim to develop an appreciation for music making through drumming that encourage socialization, self-expression, confidence and communication.
 Students will also learn to work collaboratively with others to achieve a shared goal through a performance put up at the end of the module.

 ![](/images/AE5.jpg)

+### Primary 6

+Our primary 6 students were exposed to Sports module during MMP.
+Through this programme, we aim to provide a holistic experience where students can choose to explore from a range of physical activity and sports that are not normally offered in school like fencing, in-line skating, kick boxing, wushu and archery.
+Students will also get to participate in an active and healthy physical activity.